|All students||Mainstream students|

 This unusual arrangement makes the school’s data difficult to compare meaningfully with other schools.
 Government data on the school, including the performance tables, combine the results of the enhanced resource students with those of the mainstream population.
 The data effectively averages the results of a special school with that of a mainstream comprehensive.

-The “Mainstream students studying a GCSE curriculum” column in the table above removes the enhanced resource cohort and provides a more accurate comparison with other schools locally and nationally.
+The “Mainstream students” column in the table above presents the data without the enhanced resource cohort and therefore provides a more accurate comparison with other schools locally and nationally.